 Size of program:

-The initial program size should be 5,000 places per annum, growing to 10,000 places per annum over the next five years.
+The initial program size should start at 1,000 places per annum, growing to 10,000 places per annum over the next five years.
 These places should be additional to those provided by Australia’s humanitarian migration quota.

 These should include those in most urgent need of resettlement as identified by the United Nations Refugee Agency (UNHCR), as well as those seeking family reunion in Australia and those who Australian employers may wish to sponsor.
 Priority should be given to UNHCR-referred candidates and employability should not be part of the eligibility criteria.

-Those individuals wishing to sponsor refugees should do so as a collective ‘sponsor group’ under the auspices of a registered non-profit organisations, including incorporated community associations, local councils, religious organisations and Approved Community Organisations (ACO).
+Those individuals wishing to sponsor refugees should do so as a collective ‘sponsor group’ under the auspices of a registered non-profit organisations, including incorporated community associations, local councils, religious organisations and Supported Community Organisations (SCO).

 Cost of sponsorship:

 The concept of community sponsorship involves the sponsoring community organisation covering the cost associated with a refugee’s initial stages of settlement, as well as airfares and medical checks prior to departure.
 Sponsor groups under the auspices of an ACO should be expected to raise funds to cover the costs for refugees for the first year of living in Australia.
 This should include costs for food and living expenses, rent and initial costs to make a new home in Australia.
 To ensure people do not experience hardship, sponsored refugees should have access to Centrelink (including rent assistance).
 There should not be any significant government visa fees or other administrative fees associated with this program.